JohnTelford/mkdocs/docs/mkdocs.md

 What the developer sees on the workstation is exactly what the Content Delivery Network delivers to the Internet.

-Configuring the Content Delivery Network enables developers to frequently deploy their work to private [Previews](preview.md) website for stakeholders, interested parties, and other [Teams](team_overview.md) to see their work and provide feedback.
+Configuring the Content Delivery Network enables developers to frequently deploy their work to Private [Previews](preview.md) website for Stakeholders, interested parties, and other [Teams](team_overview.md) to see their work and provide feedback.